 Get the facts

-Responding to common misconceptions about predator control to protect pukunui/New Zealand Southern dotterel on Rakiura
+Responding to common misconceptions about predator control to protect pukunui/Southern New Zealand dotterel on Rakiura

-With operations underway to protect pukunui/southern dotterel from extinction and trial tools and methods for eradicating introduced predators on Rakiura there’s a lot of action and discussion happening.
+With operations underway to protect pukunui/Southern NZ dotterel from extinction and to trial tools and methods for eradicating introduced predators on Rakiura, there’s a lot of action and discussion happening.

 Unfortunately, we’re seeing some inaccurate information being circulated online.

-Below, we’ve summarised some key facts and the scientific studies to back them up in response to the most common misconceptions we’re hearing.
+In response to the most common misconceptions we’re hearing, we’ve summarised some key facts and the scientific studies to back them up.

-We recognise there’s a lot of information to digest, so we encourage people to get in touch if you have any questions or concerns: info@zip.org.nz
+We recognise there’s a lot of information to digest, so we encourage you to get in touch if you have any questions or concerns: pukunui@doc.govt.nz

 Fact: Rakiura supports a rich array of native species—but the ecosystem has been significantly affected by the introduction of mammal predators.

-Rakiura is ecologically important and still harbours species found in few other places — but it is not untouched.
-Recognising the island’s altered state is the first step toward protecting and restoring its unique ecosystems before more species vanish.
+Rakiura is ecologically important, and still harbours species found in few other places, but it is not untouched.
+Recognising the island’s altered state is the first step toward protecting and restoring its unique ecosystems.
+Many species continue to decline—only 105 pukunui/southern New Zealand dotterel remain—and concerted action now will help to reverse a history of loss on Rakiura.

 Fact: 1080 helps native wildlife recover.